The Astronaut's Wife

 |Domestic Box Office: $10,672,566||Overseas Box Office: $8,926,022|

 It was announced on May 28, 1997 that New Line had acquired The Astronaut’s Wife project after it was in a bidding war amongst studios.
-The mini-major fast tracked this derivative Rosemary’s Baby knockoff into development and landed Johnny Depp who chose this stinker as his follow up to his gonzo turn in Fear & Loathing In Las Vegas.
-New Line financed The Astronaut’s Wife for $33 million and reduced exposure to the budget through foreign sales to distributors.
+The mini-major fast tracked this Rosemary’s Baby knockoff into development and landed Johnny Depp who chose this stinker as his follow up to his gonzo turn in Fear & Loathing In Las Vegas.
+The budget for The Astronaut’s Wife was $33 million and New Line financed and reduced exposure to the budget through foreign sales to distributors.

 New Line was a sibling of the Warner/Turner conglomerate and Turner Broadcasting’s TBS & TNT paid $1.75M to air The Astronaut’s Wife throughout a four-year licensing period.